caiotavares/arm-hello-world/README.md

 ## Setup

-- Install the compiler, SDK and OpenOCD for debugging
+- Install the compiler, SDK and the latest commit of OpenOCD for debugging
   - `brew install armmbed/formulae/arm-none-eabi-gcc`
-  - `brew install openocd`
+  - `brew install openocd --HEAD`

+      You may also need to install openocd dependencies: autoconf, automake and texinfo

 - Export `GCC_ARM_HOME` and `ARM_SDK_HOME` environment variables pointing to the compiler and SDK homes, respectively
-- Install the latest commit of OpenOCD, either build it from source or get it from a package manager.

 ## Getting Started